d3/d3/docs/d3-shape/arc.md

 ## *arc*(...*arguments*) {#_arc}

 [Source](https://github.com/d3/d3-shape/blob/main/src/arc.js) · Generates an arc for the given *arguments*.
-The *arguments* are arbitrary; they are simply propagated to the arc generator’s accessor functions along with the `this` object.
+The *arguments* are arbitrary; they are propagated to the arc generator’s accessor functions along with the `this` object.
 For example, with the default settings, an object with radii and angles is expected:

 ```js
 const arc = d3.arc();